-UA needs stable state funding post-compact.
+UA needs stable state funding.
 The budget reductions have put extreme pressure on the university.
-Coupled with the hard hit from COVID-related expenses and lost revenue, the university needs time to adjust.
-Predictable budgets from the Legislature will allow UA to regain its stability, work to grow enrollment, maintain research excellence, and increase external partnerships and private giving.
+Coupled with the hard hit from COVID-related expenses and lost tuition revenue from declining enrollment, the university needs time to adjust.
+Predictable budgets from the state will allow UA to regain its stability, work to grow enrollment, maintain research excellence, and increase external partnerships and private giving.

 UA’s Physical Assets Need Care and Attention